 - a tendency to escape into a fantasy world

-– an unusually extreme tendency to enter an intense fantasy world as a child, shutting out the real world (in relation to this symptom, as a child, teachers at my prep school thought I had gone deaf as I was so immersed in my own world I did not hear or respond to my own name.
-This went on, I am told, for several months, although I do not remember this period in my life -see above)
+- an unusually extreme tendency to enter an intense fantasy world as a child, shutting out the real world (concerning this symptom, as a child, teachers at my prep school thought I had gone deaf as I was so immersed in my own world I did not hear or respond to my own name.
+This went on, I am told, for several months, although I do not remember this period in my life, see above)

-– realizing one has completed a particular task (e.g. the washing up) but having no recollection of doing it
+- realising one has completed a particular task (for example, the washing up) but having no recollection of doing it

 - attacks of panic and anxiety

 - Although most people experience some of these symptoms some of the time (which would NOT be considered pathological), THE MORE OF THE ABOVE SYMPTOMS A PERSON HAS, AND THE MORE SEVERE THEY ARE, THE MORE LIKELY IT IS THAT THAT PERSON IS SUFFERING FROM DISSOCIATIVE DISORDER; symptoms of dissociation can be viewed as lying on a spectrum ranging from mild to severe.
 I outline examples of such symptoms below: